Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Introduction

-An alternative way of demonstrating the boundary-localized moments of TMIs is to directly extract the boundary Hamiltonians of the system.
-For instance, the edge dipole moments in the BBH model can be unveiled by its edge Hamiltonians, which turn out to be a two-band SSH model hosting dipole moment \cite{Li2020a,Luo2022}.
-Similarly, the surface quadrupole and hinge dipole moments of topological octupole insulators can be revealed by the surface and hinge Hamiltonians of the system, respectively.
-The key point is how to analytically derive the boundary Hamiltonians through boundary projection in a systematic and generalized way.
+The BBH model, as a kind of higher-dimensional generalization of the 1D Su-Schrieﬀer-Heeger (SSH) model \cite{Su1979}, exhibits dimensional hierarchy.
+The bulk quadrupole (octupole) moment of the 2D (3D) BBH model manifest themselves by the presence of edge dipole (surface quadrupole and hinge dipole moments), as schematically shown in Fig.~\ref{23D}(a) (Fig.~\ref{23D}(b)).
+In the seminal papers of Refs.~ \onlinecite{Benalcazar2017a,Benalcazar2017}, the nested Wilson loop method was developed to reveal boundary-localized multipole moment by exploring the Wannier band topology.
+However, this method increases its computational complexity sharply with the increasing of the dimension of the system.
+An alternative way of revealing the boundary localized multipole moments of the BBH model is to directly extract the boundary Hamiltonians of the system.
+For instance, the edge dipole moments in the 2D BBH model can be unveiled by its edge Hamiltonians, which turn out to be a two-band SSH model hosting dipole moment \cite{Li2020a,Luo2022}.
+Similarly, the surface quadrupole moments and hinge dipole moments of the 3D BBH model can be revealed by the surface and hinge Hamiltonians of the system, respectively.
+Therefore, the key point of uncovering the dimensional hierarchy of the BBH model is to analytically derive the boundary Hamiltonians through boundary projection in a systematic and generalized way.

-In this work, we generalize the BBH model to arbitrary dimensions and present the unified Hamiltonian form of TMIs, which is the summation of the extended Su-Schrieﬀer-Heeger (SSH) model (multi copies of the two-band SSH model) along different directions.
-Based on the sufficient investigation of the 1D extended SSH model and chiral symmetry analysis, we directly construct the analytical solution of corner states, which possess a unified and elegant form.
-Inspired by the corner states solution, we further develop a general boundary projection method to derive the boundary Hamiltonians for an arbitrary dimensional system, which thoroughly unveils the boundary-localized multipole moments of the lower dimension and explicitly demonstrates bulk multipole moment.
+In this work, we generalize the BBH model to arbitrary dimensions and present a unified Hamiltonian form, which is the summation of the extended Su-Schrieﬀer-Heeger (SSH) model (multi copies of the two-band SSH model) along different directions.
+Based on the thorough investigation of the 1D extended SSH model enabled by chiral symmetry analysis, we directly construct the analytical solution of corner states in a unified way.
+Based on the solution of corner states, we further develop a general boundary projection method to derive the boundary Hamiltonians for an arbitrary dimensional system, which turns out to be the BBH model of lower dimension and reveals the dimensional hierarchy.

 The rest of this paper is organized as follows.
 In Sec.~\ref{II}, we introduce the 1D extended SSH model.
 In Sec.~\ref{III}, we generalize the BBH model to arbitrary dimensions and construct the analytical solution of corner states.
-In Sec.~\ref{IV}, we demonstrate bulk multipole moment by revealing the boundary-localized multipole moments.
+In Sec.~\ref{IV}, we perform boundary projection analysis and extract the boundary Hamiltonians.
 In Sec.~\ref{V}, we conclude with a discussion and summary.
-Appendices \ref{Appendix I}-\ref{Appendix III} complement the main text.
+Appendices \ref{Appendix I}-\ref{Appendix III} complement the main text with additional technical details.